PetroPochynok/cars-project/README.md

 # Description
-This is a Spring MVC project with crud operations and simple logic, the main purpose of creating a project was for educational purpose.
+This is a Spring MVC project with crud operations and simple logic, the main reason for creating a project was for educational purpose.
 Project has 2 different roles: **User** and **Admin**